 2. A Change in Meal Consumption

 Individuals with eating disorders build patterns with food that follow patterns of their work or school schedule and the schedules of others within their households.
 This means that while they may have typically eaten breakfast or dinner in a normal fashion with you present, they may feel an increase of shame or anxiety for eating those meals knowing that you will also be present at lunch now that you are home.
-This could lead to an increase of food restriction or binging behaviors that do not follow the typical pattern that correlated with work and school schedules prior to social distancing.
+This could lead to an increase of food restriction or bingeing behaviors that do not follow the typical pattern that correlated with work and school schedules prior to social distancing.

 3. An Increase in Anxiety